selinlaraadali/DSA210_project/README.md

 The project uses data cleaning, exploratory data analysis (EDA), visualizations, and a simple linear regression model to analyze the relationship and test the hypotheses.

 ## Motivation
 As someone who values maintaining a balanced and active lifestyle, I’ve always been interested in understanding how sleep impacts my physical performance and overall well-being.
-Sleep is not just a time for rest but a cornerstone of both physical and cognitive health.
+Sleep is not just a time for rest but a cornerstone of both physical and cognitive health, which are also considered to be correlated with walking speed.
 Through this project, I aim to explore the relationship between sleep duration and walking speed, uncovering how my daily habits may influence my energy levels and physical activity.

 ## Data Source
 The dataset used in this project is collected through the iOS Health app on my iPhone, which tracks daily health metrics.
 The data includes: